France

 Sons and descendants of Roger de Montgomery married women from royal and/or influential English, Irish and Welsh families, and so their Montgomery progeny date back to the 1100’s in England, Wales and Ireland.

 And just to make the France-to-Scotland connection: The name Montgomery was first recorded in Scotland in the 12th century.
-A grandson of Roger de Montgomery (Robert) became the first of the family in Scotland, who along with two younger brothers, went north with Walter Fitzalan, the first High Steward of Scotland, in the reign of David I. In 1165, this Robert de Montgomery received a grant of the manor of Eaglesham in Renfrewshire, Scotland, which his descendants owned for seven centuries.
+Robert de Montgomery, a great-grandson of Roger de Montgomery became the first of the family in Scotland, who along with two younger brothers, went north with Walter Fitzalan, the first High Steward of Scotland, in the reign of David I. In 1165, this Robert de Montgomery (1st Laird of Eaglesham) received a grant of the manor of Eaglesham in Renfrewshire, Scotland, which his descendants owned for seven centuries.
 (You can google “Montgomery Eaglesham Renfrewshire“ for much more Scottish history should you be interested.)

 In addition to imbibing all this history, we found it interesting indeed to be able to substantiate that a Viking named Gomeric is the one who fostered the Montgomery clan